seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

-**`2026-09-19-a` is a trader's audit of the run of 19.09, and it repairs what that run could not have caught: four of its six published stops were levels production itself refuses to call stops.** `invalidationInfo` clips its distance at `INV_CAP_SD`, and production's own comment on the clip reads «это уже не стоп, а пожелание… опоры рядом НЕТ»; the board switches its money rule off for such a level and tells the owner to hold the exit by hand.
-The run printed those levels 12–33 % from entry as stops, derived +25–66 % targets from them, and labelled the result «устойчивость 99 %».
-From this revision an own-trend pullback takes its stop from the same 24-hour structure its zone is cut from (§4), a stressed coin in its own trend is given the price at which it cools off instead of a prohibition (§4), every own-trend coin without an entry is named rather than hidden (§2), and a trade resting on one day of data says so (§3B). `2026-09-18-a` — the coin's own trend decides its side, the market word its risk tier — stands unchanged. **The history of earlier revisions lives in git and in the day logs, not here** — this file carries rules, and a run reads all of it every time. §7 gains items 76–78.
+**`2026-09-20-a` is the owner's decision of 19.09.2026 made operative: the engine is a TRADER, not a rule-checker.** The run of 19.09, second pass, executed `2026-09-19-a` correctly and passed all seventy-eight items — and the book it printed still failed the only test that decides anything, which is whether a professional would put his own money on it.
+Three of its printed measures could not differ between rows: survival read 65.8–67.5 % and R:R read 2.00 on every one of nine rows, both by the arithmetic of the new stop rather than by any property of a coin.
+Its table was ordered by how close each limit sat, so the cheapest trade in the book (+4.1 % against −2.0 %) stood first and the two largest stood fourth and last.
+Its one immediately actionable trade was, for the second run running, an outside-list coin with one day of data — published at R:R 1.86 under a floor that refuses every list row below 2.00.
+And its first line spent itself on an unfilled limit, a lifted prohibition and a one-off recalculation note, for an owner who reads only the latest answer. **From this revision the standard is written where the role is (§0), the table is ordered by what a trade is worth (§2), a measure that cannot differ between rows is not printed (§2), the first line carries only what the owner is IN (§2), the book states its own concentration (§2), a dated catalyst on a coin with no row carries the price that would give it one (§2), and an outside-list setup answers to `RR_MIN` and to a stated construction like every other setup (§3B).** `2026-09-19-a`’s stop and cool-off geometry and `2026-09-18-a`’s side rule stand unchanged. **The history of earlier revisions lives in git and in the day logs, not here** — this file carries rules, and a run reads all of it every time. §7 gains items 79–83.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in